draguhn/draguhn/README.md

 ![image](https://user-images.githubusercontent.com/54434107/113596675-f2c1f880-963a-11eb-9515-d49d838f07f9.png)

 ### What I do
-Hi there 👋, my name is Max and I am a full-stack developer from Munich currently living in Berlin 🇩🇪.
+Hi there 👋, my name is Max and I am a full-stack developer living in Berlin 🇩🇪.
 I love to code my ideas to life, creating reliable and unique applications that are a joy to use.
 I have a special focus on JavaScript, React and Express.
 I have a particular interest in the front-end and building stylish, functional and user-friendly websites.
 I have a good eye on design and I like combining creativity with my problem-solving skills.
 Other technologies I have worked with are TypeScript, Redux, Node, MongoDB, Mongoose, PostgreSQL, Sequelize.

 ### What I am looking for
 I am currently looking for a job as Full Stack Developer👨‍💻 - preferable in Belin.
 Remote work or partial remote work in Vienna, Munich or Zurich would be great as well.